RPM Maintenance

 To later pull new commits from master into the plan, use:

-git cherry-plan pull master
+git cherry-plan pull

 Editing a plan